HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 The vast majority of the web's images rely on the sRGB default for correct rendering and don't contain any ICC profile at all.

 The most common ICC profile is the full, official sRGB color profile.
 This profile is relatively heavy—it weighs 3 KB.
-Thus, most of the rest of the top 10 ICC profiles are "sRGB-ish" profiles like [Clinton Ingrahm's 424-byte c2ci](https://photosauce.net/blog/post/making-a-minimal-srgb-icc-profile-part-1-trim-the-fat-abuse-the-spec), which unambiguously specify that an image uses sRGB but with a minimum of overhead.
+Thus, most of the rest of the top 10 ICC profiles are "sRGB-ish" profiles like <a hreflang="en" href="https://photosauce.net/blog/post/making-a-minimal-srgb-icc-profile-part-1-trim-the-fat-abuse-the-spec">Clinton Ingrahm's 424-byte c2ci</a>, which unambiguously specify that an image uses sRGB but with a minimum of overhead.

-Over the last decade, hardware and software are increasingly able to capture and present colors that are outside of the range of colors that are possible with sRGB (aka the sRGB [gamut](https://en.wikipedia.org/wiki/Gamut)).
+Over the last decade, hardware and software are increasingly able to capture and present colors that are outside of the range of colors that are possible with sRGB (aka the sRGB [gamut](https://wikipedia.org/wiki/Gamut)).
 Adobe RGB (1998) and Display P3 are the only two "wide-gamut" profiles in the top 10.
-[While Adobe RGB (1998)'s usage ticked down slightly from 2022, Display P3's has ticked up](../2022/media#fig-8), and [total wide-gamut ICC profile adoption is up about 10% in relative terms](https://docs.google.com/spreadsheets/d/1Q2ITOe6ZMIXGKHtIxqK9XmUA1eQBX9CLQkxarQOJFCk/edit?gid=644447618#gid=644447618).
+[While Adobe RGB (1998)'s usage ticked down slightly from 2022, Display P3's has ticked up](../2022/media#fig-8), and <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1Q2ITOe6ZMIXGKHtIxqK9XmUA1eQBX9CLQkxarQOJFCk/edit?gid=644447618#gid=644447618">total wide-gamut ICC profile adoption is up about 10% in relative terms</a>.
 In absolute terms, wide-gamut ICC profiles are still relatively rare.
 We found them in 1 in 80 images on the web and 1 in 10 images that have an ICC profile.

 One very important caveat here is that in our analysis we were only able to look at ICC profiles.
 As mentioned, these profiles can be relatively heavy.
-Modern image formats like AVIF (and [recently modernized ones like PNG](https://github.com/w3c/png/blob/main/Third_Edition_Explainer.md#labelling-hdr-content)) allow images to signal their color space much more efficiently using a standard called CICP—[which allows common color spaces to be signaled in just four bytes](https://www.w3.org/TR/png-3/#cICP-chunk).
+Modern image formats like AVIF (and <a hreflang="en" href="https://github.com/w3c/png/blob/main/Third_Edition_Explainer.md#labelling-hdr-content">recently modernized ones like PNG</a>) allow images to signal their color space much more efficiently using a standard called CICP—<a hreflang="en" href="https://www.w3.org/TR/png-3/#cICP-chunk">which allows common color spaces to be signaled in just four bytes</a>.
 It stands to reason that modern PNG encoders and any AVIF encoder worth its salt would use CICP instead of ICC to signal a wide gamut color space.

 However, in our analysis, images containing CICP are categorized under "No ICC profile."
 So, our accounting of wide-gamut usage on the web should be seen as a floor, rather than as an estimate of total adoption.
 In other words, we found that at least 1 in 80 images on the web is wide-gamut.